Unveiling the Secrets of Nitrogen and Hydrogen: Two Essential Gases

 -

 Chemical Properties: Nitrogen's inertness stems from the strong triple bond between the two nitrogen atoms in the N₂ molecule.
 This bond requires significant energy to break, making it resistant to many chemical reactions.
-However, under specific conditions, like high temperatures or the presence of catalysts, nitrogen can participate in reactions, such as the Haber-Bosch process for ammonia synthesis.
+Even so, under specific conditions, like high temperatures or the presence of catalysts, nitrogen can participate in reactions, such as the Haber-Bosch process for ammonia synthesis.

 -